noscripter/vscode-ios-web-debug/README.md

 ### Configuration

-The extension operates in two modes - it can `launch` an instance of Chrome navigated to your app, or it can `attach` to a running instance of Chrome.
+The extension operates in two modes - it can `launch` a URL in Safari on the device, or it can `attach` to a running tab inside Safari.
 Just like when using the Node debugger, you configure these modes with a `.vscode/launch.json` file in the root directory of your project.
 You can create this file manually, or Code will create one for you if you try to run your project, and it doesn't exist yet.

 To use this extension, you must first open the folder containing the project you want to work on.